 - Meaningful Name: "Hakushon" is Japanese onomatopoeia for sneezing, while "Akubi" means yawn.
 Thus they were renamed Achoo and Yawn in the Sneezing Magician dub.

-- Spin-Off: Akubi got two, one in 2001 and the other one in 2006, called Yobarete, Tobidete!
-Akubi-chan and Akubi Girl respectively, they both had remarkably similar premises about Akubi brefiending a young girl, though the second had a romantic subplot the first one didn't have.
+- Spin Off Spring: Akubi got two, one in 2001 and the other one in 2006, called Yobarete, Tobidete!
+Akubi-chan and Akubi Girl respectively.
+They both had remarkably similar premises about Akubi befriending a young girl, though the second had a romantic subplot but the first one didn't have.